tasiinn/tasiinn.github.io/index.md

 **Regulated Smart Device for Children**
 - Participatory design with parents; prototyped an **ML-assisted content filtering** system emphasizing safety, usability, and transparency.
+- Highlighted design principles for balancing parental control with child autonomy.

 ---